 Is it time to schedule a mammogram?

-- Women ages 40-44 should have the choice to start annual breast cancer screening with mammograms (x-rays of the breast) if they wish to do so.
+- Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms (X-rays of the breast) if they wish to do so.

-- Women 55 and older should switch to mammograms every 2 years, or can continue yearly screenings.
+- Women 55 and older should switch to mammograms every 2 years, or can continue their yearly screening.

 You'll want to talk to your doctor about the best time to start mammograms based on your own personal history and breast cancer risk assessment.

 Knowing what to expect from your mammogram can make it a more comfortable experience.
 Talk to your doctor about the best time of the month to schedule your mammogram and what to expect when you get there.
 You'll also want to ask when you should expect to hear results.
 As part of the answer to this question, you should also ask where you should schedule your mammogram.
 If you have a choice, you'll want to use a facility that specializes in mammograms and you'll want to return to the same facility each year for easy comparisons.

 Will you be preforming a clinical breast exam today?

 Breast self exams are often recommended as a way to know your breasts and recognize any changes, lumps or abnormalities.
 (Learn how to do a breast self exam.)
 Whether you regularly do breast self exams or never do them, you should still ask your doctor to do a clinical breast exam during your appointment.
 Your doctor is trained to recognize many different types of abnormalities and warning signs both visually and manually.
 Clinical breast exams are an important part of early detection.